Reading Time: 7 minutes

 - There are around 15,000 hectares of vineyards in Switzerland producing 93, 365 tonnes of wine, which is equivalent to about 2% of the total wine production in France.

 - Only about 2% of the Swiss wine production is exported, which makes Swiss wine so elusive to the outside world.

 - In terms of annual wine consumption, Switzerland is ranked in the world’s top 10 with 40.49 litres per capita.
 About two-third of the wine consumption is fulfilled by imported wine.

 The beginning of viticulture in Switzerland can be traced back to the Roman times.
 Some of the indigenous grapes are Amigne, Diolinoir, Gamaret, Garanoir, Completer, Cornalin, Humagne Blanche, Petite Arvine, and Rèze.
-The indigenous varieties cover 36% of the vineyard space in the country.
-The most cultivated grapes are Pinot Noir for red wine and Chasselas (indigenous) for white wine.
-Other major grape varieties grown include familiar names like Chardonnay, Gamay, Merlot, Müller-Thurgau, Pinot Gris, Sylvaner, and Syrah.
+The indigenous varieties cover 36% of the vineyards in the country.
+The most cultivated grapes are the autochthonous Chasselas for white wine and Pinot Noir for red wine.
+Other international grape varieties that are grown in Switzerland include familiar names like Chardonnay, Gamay, Merlot, Müller-Thurgau, Pinot Gris, Sylvaner, and Syrah.

 Most of the vineyards are located in the western and southern regions of the country, which can be divided into six cantons: Geneva, Suisse Alémanique (German-speaking part), Ticino (Italian-speaking part), Trois Lacs (Three Lakes/Neuchâtel), Valais, and Vaud.

 Wine tasting menu for the evening.

 Here are the wines we tasted that evening and our impressions.
 We were told by our friends in Switzerland that most of the wines listed here are from common producers and their wines are widely available in the retail shops in Switzerland.

 Swiss Sparkling Wine